sirkitree/pippi/readme.md

 Basic command line tool for logging hours in [Freckle](http://letsfreckle.com).
 Uses the excellent [freckle api bindings](https://github.com/tbranyen/nodefreckle) from the Node.js library created by Tim Branyan [@tbranyen](http://twitter.com/tbranyen).

 ## Setup
+You can install this by installing node and npm and then running:

+`npm install pip`

-Create a ~/.freckle file using the config.json file as a template.
-Modify each variable to your specific information.
+Pip reads from a config file, so you'll want to create a ~/.freckle file using the config.json file as a template and then modify each variable to your specific information.

 1. `cp config.json ~/.freckle`
 1. edit ~/.freckle and use your subdomain, token, and user

 Note: your API token can be found by logging into Freckle, clicking on 'settings & tools', and then the API tab.

 ## Use
 ```